Global Convergence of Adjoint-Optimized Neural PDEs: Introduction

 Furthermore, the aforementioned lack of a spectral gap in the NN kernel of the non-local NN kernel operator in the infinite-width hidden layer limit poses a unique technical complication that is not encountered in finite-dimensional NN convergence analyses (where the eigenvalues of the NN kernel matrix have a positive lower bound).
-By showing that the quadratic functional~$\Q{\tau} = (\uhatp{\tau},T_{B_0}\uhatp{\tau})_{L_2(D_T)}$ of the PDE adjoint~$\uhatp{\tau}$, which involves the positive definite non-local NN kernel operator~$T_{B_0}$, converges to zero as the training time $\tau\rightarrow\infty$, we establish the weak convergence of the solution~$\uhatp{\tau}$ to the adjoint PDE~\eqref{eq:parabolicadjoint*} to zero as $\tau\rightarrow\infty$.
-The weak convergence of the adjoint solution can then be used to prove that the original NN-PDE solution~$\up{\tau}$ to the nonlinear PDE~\eqref{eq:parabolicadjoint*} converges weakly to the target data~$h$ as $\tau\rightarrow\infty$.
+By showing that the quadratic functional~$\Q{\tau} = (\uhatp{\tau},T_{B_0}\uhatp{\tau})_{L_2(D_T)}$ of the PDE adjoint~$\uhatp{\tau}$, which appears in the training time derivative $\fd{\tau}\J{\tau}= -\alpha_\tau \Q{\tau}$ of the loss~$\J{}$ and involves the positive definite non-local NN kernel operator~$T_{B_0}$, converges to zero as the training time $\tau\rightarrow\infty$, we establish the weak convergence of the solution~$\uhatp{\tau}$ to the adjoint PDE~\eqref{eq:parabolicadjoint*} to zero as $\tau\rightarrow\infty$.
+The weak convergence of the adjoint PDE solution can then be used to prove that the original NN-PDE solution~$\up{\tau}$ to the nonlinear PDE~\eqref{eq:parabolicadjoint*} converges weakly to the target data~$h$ as $\tau\rightarrow\infty$.

 To prove that the functional~$\Q{\tau}$ of the adjoint vanishes as the training time~$\tau$ tends to infinity, we apply a cycle of stopping times analysis.
 This technique crucially requires the development of a novel approach for obtaining a regularity bound for the functional~$\Q{\tau}$ in terms of the learning rate~$\alpha_\tau$, which involves the analysis of an adjoint associated with the functional~$\Q{\tau}$, thus the analysis of an adjoint PDE system of the adjoint PDE~\eqref{eq:parabolicadjoint*}.
 This is a second-level adjoint system of the original adjoint PDE.
 In addition, the proof requires carefully establishing uniform (in the training time $\tau$) bounds on several norms of the different adjoint PDEs.